 SATISH SIRIMALLA

 My running journey began in 2018 with a program organized by Hyderabad Runner, India, called “Kouch to 5K (K25K)”.
 This marked my first foray into the world of sports, and running has since become more than just a sport for me; it’s a way of life.
+Prior to participating in the K25K program, I spent a significant portion of my time, working late hours and irregular habits.
+This program had a profound impact on my lifestyle, and I experienced a sense of accomplishment on the day of graduation when I completed my first 5K run.
+The memories of that day remain vivid in my mind.

 JOHN